DigitalGlobe/gbdxtools/docs/user_guide.rst

    >>> input_location = 's3://receiving-dgcs-tdgplatform-com/055093376010_01_003'

-Now define the location where the output image will be stored.
-This HAS to be a directory under bucket/prefix.
+Now define the location under bucket/prefix where the output image will be stored.
 If the directory does not exist, it will automatically be created.

 .. code-block:: pycon